emansarahafi/LostAndFoundSystem/src/application/README.txt

 This project was done by three students for a Windows Programming course in the American University of Bahrain using JavaFX utilities.

-This project started in December 2021 and ended on the 8th of January, 2022.
+This project started in December 2021 and ended on the 8th of January 2022.

 Contents of this file
 ---------------------